Skin Cancer Screening

-During the screening, the physician exams the patient from head to toe looking for skin abnormalities or lesions.
+During a skin cancer exam, the physician checks the patient from head to toe looking for skin abnormalities or lesions.
 In some cases, suspicious areas may appear to be bleeding, scaly, red or dark in color or not healing properly.
 Be sure to mention any areas that have shown changes.

 The lesions are then treated accordingly; either with a biopsy or liquid nitrogen.
 Oftentimes, if caught early, some lesions may be treated with topical creams.
 The goal of screenings is to catch changing lesions early to minimize the risk of major surgery.